ghsoares/ReactGD/readme.md

 # This is a .gdx file, gdx supports
 # custom markdown language made for this addon

+# To the first reactive element, extend from ReactUI,
-# Don't forget to extend from 'ReactComponent'!
+# then for the nested component extend from ReactComponent
-extends ReactComponent
+extends ReactUI

 # Path to a jetbrains mono font
 const font_path := "res://Fonts/JetBrains/fonts/ttf/JetBrainsMono-Regular.ttf"